MCmoderSD/YEPPBot/README.md

 Following files are required:
 - The Bot Configuration named `bot.json`.
-- The MySQL Configuration named `mysql.json`.
+- The MariaDB Configuration named `mariaDB.json`.
 - The HTTPS Server Configuration named `server.json`.

 The Channel List, API Keys, and ChatGPT Configuration are optional.